Category D felonies are the fourth most serious class of felony crimes in Nevada. The maximum penalty is:

-Category D crimes in Nevada are the second most minor class of felonies, second to category E felonies.
+Category D crimes in Nevada are the most minor class of felonies, second to category E felonies.
 Some examples of category D felonies are:

-Category D felonies in Clark County carry the following sentencing scheme:
+Category D felonies in Nevada carry the following sentencing scheme:

 - maybe a fine of up to $5,000

 When Nevada judges order a sentence range for a Nevada felony conviction, the minimum time is not allowed to exceed 40% of the maximum time.
-For example, if a judge imposes three years in prison, the minimum time must be no more than 14.4 months (which is 40% of three years).
+For example if a judge imposes three (3) years in prison, the minimum time must be no more than 14.4 months, which is 40% of three (3) years.

-Non-citizens convicted of certain category D felonies may be removed from American soil if the crimes qualify as either crimes involving moral turpitude or aggravated felonies.
+Non-citizens convicted of certain category D felonies may be removed from American soil if the offenses qualify as crimes involving moral turpitude or aggravated felonies.
 But if the charge can be dismissed or changed to a non-removable crime, the threat of deportation may vanish.
-Learn more about immigration law at our informational page on Nevada criminal defense of immigrants law.
+Learn more about immigration law at our informational page on the criminal defense of immigrants in Nevada.

 We are here to help . . . .